liamray/nexl-js/nexl-adapters/bash/Readme.md

 This function performs a HTTP request to remote nexl server.
 To control a http timeout provide a NEXL_HTTP_TIMEOUT global variable.
 The default value is 10 seconds.

-You have to check the exit status of evalNexl function after execution ( $? ).
+You have to check the exit status of nexlEval function after execution ( $? ).
 Be sure you get a zero status.
 Otherwise check a stderr for error message

 Please pay attention !
 You have to escape a $ sign for nexl expression, otherwise it will be treated as a shell variable